MicrosoftDocs/quantum-docs-pr/articles/techniques/going-further.md

 }
 ```

-Note that extensive use of the `With` combinator---in its form that is applicable for operations that support adjoint, i.e., `WithA`---in this example, which is good programming style as adding control to structures involving `With` only propagates control to the inner operation.
+Note that extensive use of the `ApplyWith` combinator---in its form that is applicable for operations that support adjoint, i.e., `ApplyWithA`---in this example, which is good programming style as adding control to structures involving `ApplyWith` only propagates control to the inner operation.
 Further note that here in addition to the `body` of the operation an implementation of the `controlled` body of the operation is explicitly provided, rather than resorting to a `controlled auto` statement.
 The reason for this is that we know from the structure of the circuit how to easily add further controls, which is beneficial compared to adding control to each and every individual gate in the `body`.

 It is instructive to compare this code with another canon function `MultiControlledXClean` that achieves the same goal of implementing a multiply-controlled `X` operation, however, which uses several clean qubits with the `using` mechanism.